code42/code42cli/README.md

 # Known Issues

-Only the first 10,000 of each set of events containing the exact same insertion timestamp will be reported.
+Only the first 10,000 of each set of events containing the exact same insertion timestamp is reported.